olimexsmart/SagraPOS/README.md

 - [x] Better info print layout
 - [x] USB Printer
 - [x] Serial Printer
+- [ ] Printing categories should have a printing order column
+- [ ] Print menu items always in the same order (name?)
 #### Backend
 - [x] Settings to deactivate item sequence number printing
 - [x] API to copy PrintCategories from Categories, if needed to be the same